aboyle3100/recipe-analysis/README.md

 ##### Alternative Hypothesis:
 - The distribution of steps is different for columns missing reviews.

-With a p-value of 0.9989, we fail to reject the null hyporthesis that distributions of rating is different for columns missing reviews.
-This indicates that missingness of review does not dependent on rating.
+With a p-value of 0.01462006091994894, we reject the null hyporthesis in favor of the alternative hypothesis that the missingness of steps is dependent on rating.